docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 fades in and out when x or y change

-{/if} {/if} ``` ## Parameters ```svelte {#if visible}
+{/if} {/if} ``` ## Built-in Transitions Import from `svelte/transition` module. ## Parameters ```svelte {#if visible}

 fades in and out over two seconds

-{/if} ``` ## Custom Transitions ```js transition = (node: HTMLElement, params: any, options: { direction: 'in' | 'out' | 'both' }) => { delay?: number, duration?: number, easing?: (t: number) => number, css?: (t: number, u: number) => string, tick?: (t: number, u: number) => void } ``` CSS-based custom transition (preferred for performance): ```svelte {#if visible}
+{/if} ``` ## Custom Functions ```js transition = (node: HTMLElement, params: any, options: { direction: 'in' | 'out' | 'both' }) => { delay?: number, duration?: number, easing?: (t: number) => number, css?: (t: number, u: number) => string, tick?: (t: number, u: number) => void } ``` `t`: 0-1 after easing (1 = natural state) `u`: 1-t ### CSS-based (preferred - runs off main thread): ```svelte {#if visible}

 whooshes in

-{/if} ``` JavaScript-based custom transition (use `css` when possible): ```svelte {#if visible}
+{/if} ``` ### Tick-based: ```svelte {#if visible}

 The quick brown fox jumps over the lazy dog

-{/if} ``` ## Transition Events Elements with transitions dispatch these events: - `introstart` - `introend` - `outrostart` - `outroend` ```svelte {#if visible}
+{/if} ``` ## Events Elements dispatch transition events: - `introstart` - `introend` - `outrostart` - `outroend` ```svelte {#if visible}

 (status = 'intro started')} onoutrostart={() => (status = 'outro started')} onintroend={() => (status = 'intro ended')} onoutroend={() => (status = 'outro ended')} > Flies in and out

-{/if} ``` ## docs/svelte/03-template-syntax/14-in-and-out.md # in: and out: Directives These directives create one-way transitions that don't reverse when interrupted. ```svelte {#if visible}
+{/if} ``` ## docs/svelte/03-template-syntax/15-in-and-out.md # in: and out: The `in:` and `out:` directives work like [`transition:`](transition) but are unidirectional.
+Unlike bidirectional transitions, `in` transitions don't reverse when interrupted - they continue playing alongside `out` transitions. ```svelte {#if visible}

 flies in, fades out